infixtrading/flashbot/README.md

 Crypto markets are unique in the world of finance because the "playing field is level".
 I.e. If you have an idea for a high-frequency trading strategy, you don't need to pay millions for infastructure, data, and co-location to get started.
 But you do still have to write performant software.
 Flashbot helps with that by providing a simple interface for building complex strategies and a common infrastructure to run them on.

-## Docs
-Check out the [wiki](https://github.com/infixtrading/flashbot/wiki) for documentation.

 ## Features
-### Trading Engine
-The main component of Flashbot is the `TradingEngine` actor.
-It handles things such as:
+* Cross-platform.
+Windows, Linux, and Mac OS
-* Pluggable strategies
+* Pluggable strategies, exchanges, and data sources
-* Running backtests on data in the cluster
+  * Market data server works for other financial markets too
+* Backtests with simulated fees and latency
+* Support for derivatives such as the XBTUSD futures contract
-* Managing bots that run in live or paper mode
+* Bots that run in live or paper mode
-* Fault tolerance for strategy exceptions (bots are restored if they crash)
+* Fault tolerance for strategies (bots are restored if they crash)
-* Backtests simulate fees and network latency
 * Dashboards & alerting

-### Data Server
-Market data servers (the `DataServer` actor) connect to outside data sources such as exchange websockets or 3rd party signals.
-They persist and serve that data.
-Here's a list of features:
-* Pluggable data sources (supports market data for other financial markets too)
+* Configurable market data database via JDBC
-* Publish data streams (live, historical, or historical+live) to subscribers
-* Works with any JDBC compatible database
 * Delta compression for efficient streaming and storage of order books
-* Data retention policies
-* Automatic backfilling of historical data
+* Automatic historical data collection and retention
 * Tolerant to network and websocket failures (i.e. it manages the retries)

+## Docs
+Check out the [wiki](https://github.com/infixtrading/flashbot/wiki) for documentation.

 ## Installation
 Flashbot is published to Bintray, so you'll have to add our repository as a resolver in your build tool and then list Flashbot as a dependency.